 - Completing every field in your Information section, including a description of your business — treat this like a mini About Us website page.
 At the very least cover NAPW (Name, Address, Phone number, Website).
 Viewings of complete listings are 29% more likely to convert into a sale and 38% more likely to result in in-store visits.

 - Posting photos of the inside and outside of your building, products (or your handy work and vehicle fleet if you’re a service-area business) and your team to personalise and legitimise your company.
-Profiles with photos receive 42% more requests for directions than those without.
+According to Google, profiles with photos receive 42% more requests for directions than those without.

 - Sharing posts highlighting special offers, events, or news about your company.
 Encourage users to click through to your website or to make contact with concise copy and calls-to-action.